-Library in Redwood City reopened in June 2018 following months of work.
+The redesigned and renovated Fair Oaks Branch Library in Redwood City reopened in June 2018 following months of work.
 New features include a Teen Space, a bilingual Farmers Market Truck interactive play area, more power outlets and new children's furniture, shelving, comfortable seating, carpet, upholstery and more.
+The project also expanded the library from 3,200 square feet to 3,800 square feet.

-The project Measure K Funds Are Also Invested In Planning, Renovating Or Building Libraries In:
+Measure K Funds Are Also Invested In Planning, Renovating Or Building Libraries In:

 Half Moon Bay South San Francisco Pacifica East Palo Alto Brisbane Daly City San Mateo nonprofit providers.
-Although food distribution is up, the directly and indirectly fell below targets during the fiscal noted a trend where residents living are moving out of San
+Although food distribution is up, the of food in San Mateo County number of clients served both directly and indirectly fell below targets during the fiscal The County provides Second year.
+Second Harvest has Harvest with Measure K funds noted a trend where residents to provide food directly to those unable to afford the cost of living are moving out of San Mateo County.